The Elasticity of Quantitative Investment: Elasticity of Quantitative Investment

 \subsection{Returns and Elasticity of Factor Investment}

-In Table \ref{tab:returns}, I show the annualized CAPM alphas, betas, and annualized Sharpe ratios of the twelve factor models during the out-of-sample period---which are the three decades from February 1990 to January 2020 inclusive.
+I first describe how the statistical arbitrageur model parameters are chosen.
+The returns and elasticity results are out-of-sample.
+Most models have a set of hyperparameters.
+Table \ref{tab:hypers} in the appendix shows the hyperparameters for the models.
+While some hyperparameters are chosen with a standard rule-of-thumb, most are selected using a four-fold cross-validation design with the sample before 1990.

+The statistical arbitrageur parameters for each model, including $b$ and those associated with $f(Z_t)$, are fitted every decade (120 months).
+The entire available sample is used to fit the model, employing an expanding window approach \citep[e.g.,][]{kelly} rather than a rolling window approach.
+The out-of-sample period is the three decades (360 months) from February 1990 to January 2020, inclusive.\footnote{As described below, the counterfactual experiments start in January 1990.
+The first fully endogenous return is in February 1990, since both the initial price (January 1990) and final price (February 1990) are endogenous.} All parameters and portfolio weights are fit using strictly ex ante information to avoid any look-ahead bias.
+All results reported from hereon are results from this out-of-sample period.
 I follow \cite{shrinking} by scaling the portfolios so that their volatility matches the volatility of the market during the same period.

-The model parameters are estimated once using the data up until December 1989.\footnote{Although not shown for brevity, the elasticity results are similar if parameters in each model are re-estimated every year instead of just once.}
+Table \ref{tab:returns} shows the annualized CAPM alphas, betas, and annualized Sharpe ratios of the thirteen factor models during the out-of-sample period.
 Table \ref{tab:returns} shows that many of these models have Sharpe ratios well above one out-of-sample.
 For some of the models, the annualized alphas are around 30\%.
-Thus, as a whole, these models perform very well during this out-of-sample period.
+Thus, as a whole, these models perform well during this out-of-sample period.
+While these are large alphas, this is well in line with out-of-sample CAPM alphas and returns from the literature.\footnote{See, for example, Table 4 of \cite{gu}, which makes these results seem mild in comparison.
+See also \cite{mlpaper}. }